AIE-Guild/GreenWall/README.md

     </dd>
 </dl>

-**Show Co-Guild Tags**
+- __Show Co-Guild Tags__

-> Show co-guild identifier in messages.
+  Show co-guild identifier in messages.

-> Default: on
+  Default: on

-**Show Co-Guild Achievement Announcements**
+- __Show Co-Guild Achievement Announcements__

-> Show achievements from other co-guilds.
+  Show achievements from other co-guilds.

-> Default: off
+  Default: off

-**Show Co-Guild Roster Announcements**
+- __Show Co-Guild Roster Announcements__

-> Show guild join and leave messages from other co-guilds.
+  Show guild join and leave messages from other co-guilds.

-> Default: on
+  Default: on

-**Show Co-Guild Rank Announcements**
+- __Show Co-Guild Rank Announcements__

-> Show promotion and demotion messages from other co-guilds.
+  Show promotion and demotion messages from other co-guilds.

-> Default: off
+  Default: off

-**Bridge Officer Chat**
+- __Channel Join Delay__

+  Adjust the time in seconds GreenWall will wait for a the system default channels (e.g. General, Local Defense).
+  If you have explicitly left these channels, set this low.

+  Default: 30 seconds

+- __Bridge Officer Chat__

-> Show bridge officer chat between the co-guilds.
+  Show bridge officer chat between the co-guilds.
 This only works for members who have privileges to view officer notes.

-> Default: off
+  Default: off

 #### Command Line Interface